Why Quality Early Education is Key to a Child's Future Success thumbnail

 Maintaining high standards in early childhood education requires:

-• Licensing and accreditation systems that are robust
+• Robust licensing and accreditation systems

-• Continuing professional development for educators
+• Ongoing professional development opportunities for educators

 Research and Evidence-Based Practices

 Continued research in early childhood education informs best practices and policy decisions.
-The areas of focus include:
+Areas of focus include:

-• Impact of different educational approaches on long-term outcomes
+• Long-term impacts of various educational approaches

 • Effective strategies for supporting diverse learners